 I'm glad to say the best-fed kookaburras in Australia are still in residence, including the fellow with the broken beak, Mr Brown's favourite.

 Dinner?
-Smoked eel paired with beetroot, Tuna Carpaccio, Duck (x2), washed down with Summerfield Merlot.
-Bliss.
+Smoked eel paired with beetroot, Tuna Carpaccio, Duck (

 4 comments: